mshick/hapi-postgraphile/README.md

 ### Security and CSRF mitigation

 Using the default settings should give you a reasonable level of security against CSRF attacks.
 These settings rely solely on the `Authorization` header, and should be immune to the most common exploits.
+Cookies are very convenient in some settings, but come with an added security risk, especially given the level of access a GraphQL endpoint typically has to the underlying database.

-If you do choose to use cookie authentication you can use the `verifyOrigin` checking to ensure that your request is coming from an allowed origin based on your server's CORS policy.
-The plugin will check hapi's `request.info.cors.isOriginMatch` on to ensure you have a valid origin.
+If you do choose to use cookie authentication you can use the `authentication.verifyOrigin` checking to ensure that your request is coming from an allowed origin based on your server's CORS policy.
+The plugin will check hapi's `request.info.cors.isOriginMatch` to ensure you have a valid origin.
 This can happen either on every request, `always`, or just on requests that contain the origin header — the `present` setting, which is a sensible default.

 **For a secure setup with cookies you must do the following**

-1. Ensure your route has a secure CORS policy in place either at the server level, or through a route option you pass to this plugin.
+1. Ensure your route has a secure CORS policy in place either at the server level or through a route option you pass to this plugin.
+Read about setting your [server CORS policy](https://hapijs.com/api#server.options.routes) and / or your [route CORS policy](https://hapijs.com/api#route.options.cors). **Setting `cors: true` or `cors: ['*']` is not secure!**

-2. Set the `hapi-postgraphile` config option `authentication.verifyOrigin` is set to `always` or `present`.
-If you do not set this value and you enable cookies the value will be upgraded to `present` for you and throw a warning.
+2. Set the `hapi-postgraphile` config option `authentication.verifyOrigin` to `always` or `present`.
+If you do not update this value and you enable cookies the value will be upgraded to `present` for you and a warning will be thrown.

-3. Ensure your cookie is using the `isSecure` and `httpOnly` options (both defaults).
+3. Ensure your cookie is using the `isSecure` and `httpOnly` options (both defaults) to prevent against manipulation and domain forgery.

 4. Consider also using anti-CSRF tokens like those provided by [crumb](https://github.com/hapijs/crumb).